2010 Pennsylvania Senate election

-The 2010 elections for the Pennsylvania State Senate were held on November 2, 2010, with the even-numbered districts contested.
+The 2010 elections for the State Senate in the U.S. state of Pennsylvania were held on November 2, 2010, with the even-numbered districts contested.
 Necessary primary elections were held on May 18, 2010.
 The term of office for those elected in 2010 run from January 4, 2011 until November 30, 2014.
 State Senators are elected for four year terms, with half of the seats in the Senate up for election every two years.